akarri2001/Notion-and-Google-Calendar-2-Way-Sync/README.md

 When making events, the code will extract the event name, date/time, a category, and text from the Notion Dashboard and integrate that information into your GCal event.
 Additionally, it will also add a URL source code the GCal event so you can click on the URL and automatically be brought over to the specific Notion Page that your event is at.

+Future Updates:
+- Able to name the required Notion columns whatever you want and have the code work (By June 5th)
+- Able to add in end times and sync that across both platforms (by June 15th)
+- Able to factor in recurring events (by end of June)
+- Video on how to install/use the tool for thoses who never coded (end of June/beginning of July)

 Some more visibility through some upvotes on my Reddit post would be appreciated and I think may bring along some new users to this resource!
 [Reddit Post](https://www.reddit.com/r/Notion/comments/nlj77o/its_finally_here_unlimited_2way_sync_with_google/)

+Use for those who want to take at implementing the code themselves:

+https://www.youtube.com/watch?v=j1mh0or2CX8 This video was used to make the Google Calendar token.
+Note that the library names that they "pip installed" are outdated so look at the python file to see what you'll actually need to pip install onto your computer.

+The Google Calendar token is what allows for the python code to access your Google Calendar and communicate with the Google Calendar servers to add/receive/modify data.

+You'll need to make your GCal token before setting up the rest of the Python script.
+Use the GCalToken.py file to create your token when you have downloaded the JSON credentials (follow the above youtube video).